rajdeepd/bosh-oss-docs/bosh/documentation/delete_cf_vsphere.md

           Deployments total: 1

-Execute following command to delete the BOSH deployment:
++ Execute following command to delete the BOSH deployment:

-+`bosh delete deployment bosh`
+ `bosh delete deployment bosh`

 Output of the above command is partially listed below: